France Charbonneau: Judge

 Charbonneau's next witness, Martin Dumont, a former official in the Union Montreal party testified that his former boss, Bernard Trépanier, the chief financial officer of the Union Montreal, had taken so many bribes that his office safe was overflowing with cash.
 Dumont testified that he and Trépanier had much difficulty in forcing all of the cash into his safe.
-Another city official, Luc Leclerc, testified to the commission on 31 October 2012 that he had taken $500, 000 in bribes in cash between 1995-2009 along with various bribes in the form of gifts that were equal in value to the cash.
+Another city official, Luc Leclerc, testified to the commission on 31 October 2012 that he had taken $500, 000 in bribes in cash between 1995 and 2009 along with various bribes in the form of gifts that were equal in value to the cash.
 Leclerc testified that he done nothing wrong because corruption was the norm in Montreal and that "when in Rome, do as the Romans".
 On 9 November 2012, the mayor of Laval, Gilles Vaillancourt, resigned in disgrace as a number of the commission's witnesses had named him as corrupt.
 On 15 November 2012, the mayor of Montreal, Gérald Tremblay, resigned in disgrace as too many of the witnesses at the commission had implicated him in their corruption.

 Gilles Vézina, the former chief engineer of Montreal, was called by Charbonneau as her next witness.
 Vézina admitted that he had taken bribes such in the form of bottles of wine, dinners at expensive restaurants, tickets to see the Montreal Canadiens hockey team play at the Molson center and the services of prostitutes hired by the construction companies.
 Like the other witnesses, Vézina denied having done anything wrong as he told Charbonneau that corruption had been the norm in Montreal ever since he started working for the city in 1962.
 Charbonneau called as a witness Martin Carrier, the owner of Les Céramiques Lindo ceramic firm based in Quebec City.
 Carrier testified that he had warned by the Rizzuto family not to do any more work in Montreal.
 In support of his claims, Carrier played an audio tape of a phone call he received in 2004 from a man speaking French with an Italian accent who told him to cease work in Montreal because otherwise "...you won't be walking away from here.
 You've been warned".
 Carrier also testified that he received further death threats from a Rizzuto family member, Francesco Del Balso, after he made a bid on a contract in Montreal.
 Charbonneau thanked Carrier for his "exceptional courage" in coming forward despite all of the death threats against himself and his family.